-The TLML Syntaxes of THEME Language Objects are generally too wide for trigger TLML Syntax Matches or Language Object Matches in their own, but a useful application for a THEME is to use them for excluding a subject/theme from a Flow TLML Syntax.
+The TLML Syntax conditions of THEME Language Objects are generally too wide for trigger TLML Syntax Matches or Language Object Matches in their own, but a useful application for a THEME is to use them for excluding a subject/theme from a Flow TLML Syntax condition.

 1WEATHER.THEME 2%RAIN.NNVB.SYN / %SNOW.NNVB.SYN / %SUNNY.ADJ.LEX / %RAINY.ADJ.LEX / (...)
 3